premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

 #### 2. Create `utils.py` file.

-Falcon as other generative AI models, requires a stopping criteria to tell the model when to stop generating new tokens.
-In this case, we are going to use a simple stopping criteria that checks if the target sequence is present in the generated text.
-The default value is set to be `User:`, but through APIs the developer can provide a custom target sequence.
+Like other generative AI models, Falcon requires a stopping criteria to determine when to cease generating new tokens.
+We will use a straightforward stopping criteria that checks if the target sequence is present in the generated text.
+The default value is set to 'User:', but developers can provide a custom target sequence through APIs.

 ```python